IBM/cloudpakforapps-workshop/workshop/exercise-4/README.md

 ![See the java deploy pipeline](images/view-tasks.png)

 Wait until the task is complete, and then in your `quote-frontend` repo, change the file `quote-frontend/app.js`.
-Change a value in a comment statement.
+Change a value in a comment statement on line 9.
 Then commit this change and push to your github repo, for example:

 ```bash
 git add -u